gayi88/Machine-Learning-project/README.md

 - The model recognises the digit.
 - For the next prediction, first delete written digit by pressing the delete button below the canvas then write another digit.

 # Wake up the app, it will take some time.
-If the app opens in dark theme, change it to light in settings for better visibility.

 https://digits-by-ml.streamlit.app/